-- We inhale slowly through our nose and watch our hand move out as our belly expands as we breathe deeply.
+- Inhale slowly through your nose and watch your hand move out as your belly expands as we breathe deeply.

-- We hold our breath for a few seconds, and then exhale slowly out as you push the belly in as far as possible.
+- Hold your breath for a few seconds, and then exhale slowly out as you push the belly in as far as possible.

 - Repeat several times.

 - Breathing deeply and consciously from our diaphragm increases oxygen into our blood which relaxes us and decreases stress.

 Stress Management 2.
 Anchoring: Visualize or Imagine a Positive Calming Scene

 - When we learn the technique of anchoring, we can relive the experience of feeling good and calm.

 - Sit comfortably where you will be undisturbed.